Abhayanand: Director General of Police

 Abhayanand was appointed as DGP Bihar on 25 August 2011.
 He took charge as the 48th DGP of the state on 31 August 2011.
 He served as the DGP of Bihar from 2011 to 2014.

 Speedy trial

-Abhayanand is said to be the brain behind the speedy trial and convictions of criminals in Bihar, India.
-The District Judiciary, in 2010 alone, convicted 14,311 persons in speedy trials out of which 37 persons were awarded capital punishment and 1,875, life imprisonment.
-As Abhayanand had envisioned, this instilled the fear of law in the lawbreakers.
-This initiative has drawn the attention of many across the world.
-Princeton Review has done a study on this.
+Abhayanand is credited with achieving direct criminal convictions in Bihar, India.

 Special Auxiliary Force

 To deal with shortage of manpower in the police, Abhayanand came up with the idea of recruiting retired army men.
 Given that the ex-army men were already trained in arms and combat, there was no ramp up time needed for them.
 They were ready to contribute from day one.
 The state government adopted this idea and in few days 5000 ex-army men were recruited by the Bihar state police force.
 This concept soon became a role model and other states such as Orissa, Madhya Pradesh and Jharkhand started recruiting ex-army men.